DarkEntropy/guild/guildcharter.md

 ### Raider Promotion Expectations:
 - A trial period consisting of 4 main raids (4 weeks) of content must be attended for evaluation purposes within a 6 week period.
   - Promotions may be accelerated in exceptional circumstances.
-  - As a recruit, if you do not make the cut after the 4-6 week period you may be offered the option to remain in the guild as a Casual-ranked player, however you will not be a spot in the core raid group.
+  - As a recruit, if you do not make the cut after the 4-6 week period you may be offered the option to remain in the guild as a Casual-ranked player, however you will not be assigned a spot in the core raid group.
 - You have shown yourself to be personable and fit in with the guild (don’t be a jerk).
 - As a non-raider you have made reasonable effort to be available for raids even if benched.
 - When in raids, you show up prepared as outlined for Raider expectations.
 - There is a need for your class/role within the core raid group.
-  - Specifically, we will not look to demote someone specifically to make a spot available, nor do we wish to oversaturate a class/role.
+  - Specifically, we will not look to demote someone to make a spot available, nor do we wish to oversaturate a class/role.

 ### Raider Demotion Expectations:
 - Low performance will be addressed by the Officers, with the goal of helping the Raider improve their performance.